-In the printing and packaging industry, a dieline – is designed to be the template needed to create the required layout (with the artwork) in order to produce the final physical package.
+In the printing and packaging industry, a dieline is a design template needed to create the required layout (with artwork) to produce the packaging.

-It displays the fold line, the perforation line, and the cut line.
+It displays the fold line, the cut line, and the bleed line.

-- Dielines have to be developed as vector art on computers as computers require mathematically described lines
+- Dielines must be developed as vector art on computers as computers require mathematically described lines.

-- Not entirely necessary, but you will also want to create a hard copy prototype of the dieline before finalizing the design.
-This stage is primarily to catch errors before final production.
+- Not entirely necessary, but you may also want to create a hard copy prototype of the dieline before finalization.
+This stage is primarily for catching errors before final production.

 If you’re looking for custom dielines or need help with your dieline, you can always contact PakFactory and its packaging specialists for dedicated support.